UmaSangumathi/FluLINE/README.md

 Samtools
 Python 2.7

-The dependant software binaries (bwa, trim_galore, bedtools, circos, lofreq2) are in /src/ directory.
+Some dependant software binaries (bwa, trim_galore, bedtools, circos, lofreq2) are in /src/ directory.
 Please also install blastn and MEGAN5, and download NCBI blas database (nt)